GSS-CRD/android-openssl-qt/README.md

 I did small modifications to the scripts to run them on OSX Please check the environment values of setenv-android-mod.sh

-## HowTo create libssl.so and libcrypto.so
+## How To create libssl.so and libcrypto.so
 Clone this repo to a location you can refer to from your Qt projects.

 Open Terminal and do: